-John Vivian, the founder of the Skerwink Trail, tells me at a dinner in Trinity a few weeks ago that the Skerwink Trail offers more scenery per linear foot than any other trail in Newfoundland.
+The founder of the Skerwink Trail, John Vivian, tells me over dinner in Trinity that the Skerwink Trail offers more scenery per linear foot than any other trail in Newfoundland.
 He’s not the only one singing its praises.
-In 2003 the Skerwink Trail was ranked as one of the top 35 trails in North America and Europe by Travel & Leisure Magazine.
+In 2003 the trail was ranked as one of the top 35 trails in North America and Europe by Travel & Leisure Magazine.

-I’ve now hiked the 5.3 kilometre trail and agree that the scenery to effort and distance ratio is incredibly high.
+I’ve now hiked its 5.3 kilometre length and agree that the scenery to effort and distance ratio is incredibly high.
 But you are going to have to decide for yourself if it deserves the accolades it has received.

-Located in Trinity East on the Bonavista Peninsula (about a three hour drive away from St. John’s), the Skerwink Trail follows the north and south coasts of Skerwink Head, a ruggedly beautiful peninsula separating Port Rexton from Trinity Harbour.
-It’s best hiked in a clockwise direction so you can take advantage of the views of Trinity Harbour as you hike south from Skerwink Head.
+Hike the trail in a clockwise direction so you can take advantage of the views of Trinity Harbour as you hike south from Skerwink Head.

 Don’t expect to hike quickly once you reach the coast.
 It seems like at every step, there’s a sea stack, a beach or a rugged cliff face vying for your attention.
 If you’re a photographer you could easily spend the day through here.
 In season – once the capelin (a fish like a smelt) is running, whales might be sighted and in some years you can see icebergs.

 The trail is thoughtfully designed.
 Trees have been trimmed so you can get a view without stepping into the void.
 Steep sections are accessed with stairs; boardwalks abound and lookouts come with benches.
 But always exercise caution, especially if you are hiking with children.
 The drop-offs are severe and any fall will likely be your last.